amolgautam25/GITS/README.md

 [![](https://img.youtube.com/vi/cMcftHMtIZ4/0.jpg)](https://youtu.be/cMcftHMtIZ4 "GITS demo")

+#### Supported functionality

+#### gits pr_update
+This functionality makes sure that the current branch is able to make a PR without much trouble ( conflict ).
+It makes sure that the current branch has the latest commit off master branch, and that the local master has all the commits from the upstream master.
+This helps in reducing merge conflicts

+#### gits profile
+This functionality allows the user to change the git account quickly with a single command.
+There are situations when a developer has a personal github account and a enterprise github account as well.
+Changing between these accounts is a little complicated.
+This functionality aims to simplify it.

+#### gits rebase
+This is a highly simplified version of git rebase command.
+This interactive command asks for the branch that you want to rebase and automatically rebases it off master.
+This is the most common scenario.
+The original GIT rebase command is a little un-intuitive and there is always a confusion , about the source branch and the destination branch.

+#### gits reset
+'Reset' intuitively means a HARD reset.
+This functionality does a HARD reset on your branch, and makes it even with the remote branch.
+This aims to simplify the confusion between HARD and the SOFT reset.

+#### gits set
+This functionality sets the parent branch.

+#### gits upstream
+This functionality changes the upstream with a single command.
+No need to manually remove the existing upstream, and adding a new upstream.
+This command will automatically change the upstream for the git repo.
+If there is any existing upstream , it will be overwritten.

+#### gits super reset
+Have you ever run into a situation, where you had to clone the repository again ?
+Yes, this functionality is exactly for that scenario.
+It will remove the current repository.
+It will clone it again, and add all the 'remote' to this freshly cloned repository.

+#### gits add
+Function that adds files as passed to the gits add command.
+Performs operation as similar to git add command

+#### gits commit
+It is a highly simplified version of git commit command.
+We are actively working on this functionality such that a commit would fail if the unit tests does not pass.
+We can specify the tests that need to pass before the commit can actually happen.

+#### gits create_branch
+This automatically checks out a new branch from local master , after pulling all the changes from the remote master to local master.
+The idea behind this is that this new branch should have all the latest commits before a developer starts working on them.

+#### gits logging
+This logs all the commands executed by the user, and also stores the output of each command

+Note: More functionality are being added to this project.
+Please refer to the 'issues' tab for more information.
+In case you want to contribute to this project , please refer to 'Contributing.md' file.

 This repository is made for CSC 510 Software Engineering Course at NC State University.

 Group 17 Team Members: